ghiggi/radar_api/README.md

 ```

 Before starting using RADAR-API, we highly suggest to save into a configuration file
-the directory on the local disk where to save the radar dataset of interest.
+the directory on your local disk where to save the radar data of interest.

-To facilitate the creation of the configuration file, you can run the following script:
+To facilitate the creation of the RADAR-API configuration file, you can adapt and execute the following script:

 ```python
 import radar_api